drivendataorg/zamba/docs/docs/models.md

 <!-- TODO: add link to yaml file><!-->

+Running the `slowfast` model on every frame would be very time consuming.
+Instead, an open-source image object detection model called [YOLOX](https://arxiv.org/abs/2107.08430) is used to select the 32 frames that have the highest probability of detection. `slowfast` is run only on this subset. **`slowfast` requires that 32 frames be sampled from each video before running inference or training.**

+By default, videos are resized to 224x224 pixels.
+To run `slowfast`, `video_height` and `video_width` must be specified and must each be greater than or equal to 200.

-**`time_distributed` requires that 16 frames be sampled from each video before running inference or training.** This is the default behavior if `time_distributed` is used, but must be added if you are passing in a custom [YAML configuration file](yaml-config.md) or using `zamba` as a Python package.
+The above is the default behavior if `slowfast` is used in the command line.
+If you are passing in a custom [YAML configuration file](yaml-config.md) or using `zamba` as a Python package, at a minimum you must specify `total_frames`, `video_height`, and `video_width`.

 <a id='european'></a>